Lotharek, SIDE 3.2, U1MB, and the FJC Firmware

 U1MB with Alliance SRAM apparently causing the OS to boot direct to the memory test

-My chief objection to the diagnosis put forward (that the issue – although acknowledged to be caused by hardware changes rather than software – manifested itself only when my firmware was present) was that the correlation between the firmware version and manifestation of the issues was specious and immaterial.
+My chief objection to the diagnosis put forward (that the issue – although acknowledged to be caused by hardware changes rather than software – manifested itself only when my firmware was present) was that the supposed correlation between the firmware version and manifestation of the issues.
 My contention was that if memory corruption and DMA issues were occuring in the wake of the hardware changes, they were happening regardless of whether the firmware installed on the board made such issues easier to observe.
-In short: the hardware either works or doesn’t.
+In short: the hardware either worked or it didn’t.

 It seemed to me, however, that Lotharek – realising the vendor had been denied an albeit small amount of revenue and that the customer was paying me almost double my usual commission intead of spending the balance on the premium charged for the FJC devices – was quite irked by being ‘cut out of the deal’, despite initially appearing to take a principled stance on the need for me to be compensated for my contributions.
 Lotharek also stressed that the customer support issue was Jakub’s problem and not his, and that he wasn’t directly involved in the activities of his resellers.